Alcmanian verse: Dactylic tetrameter in Alcman

 This length is scanned like the first four feet of the dactylic hexameter (giving rise to the name dactylic tetrameter a priore).
 Thus, a spondee substitutes for a dactyl in the third line, but the lines end with dactyls (not spondees).

+The final syllable of each line in the above fragment counts as short and brevis in longo is not observed.

-The Alcmanian strophe
+The Alcmanian (or Alcmanic) strophe

-Horace composed some poems in the Alcmanian strophe or Alcmanian system, a couplet consisting of a dactylic hexameter followed by a dactylic tetrameter a posteriore (so called because it ends with a spondee, thus resembling the last four feet of the hexameter).
-Examples are Odes I.7 and I.28, and Epode 12 ("Quid tibi vis, mulier nigris dignissima barris? / munera quid mihi quidve tabellas").
+Horace composed some poems in the Alcmanian strophe or Alcmanian system.
+It is also called the Alcmanic strophe or the 1st Archilochian.
+It is a couplet consisting of a dactylic hexameter followed by a dactylic tetrameter a posteriore (so called because it ends with a spondee, thus resembling the last four feet of the hexameter).
+Examples are Odes I.7 and I.28, and Epode 12: